wilkiesophie/hanafubuki_etl/README.md

 2. Transforms and cleans CSV data.
 3. Provides statistical analysis of blossom data.
 4. Offers custom visualisations based on preferred location and date.
-5. ML basic linear regression then predicts first bloom dates for the next 10 years.
+5. ML basic linear regression predicts first bloom dates for the next 10 years.
 6. Creates a CSV file and GIF of predicted dates.